MiragianCycle/OVIWrite/README.md

 The goal is to make it as easy as possible for writers to start using NeoVim out of the box.

-This begs the question: what *kind* of writer would gravitate towards OVIWrite?
-It is a fair question and it is covered in detail below.
+This begs the question: what *kind* of writer would gravitate towards OVIWrite in the first place?
+Good question.
+I spend some time discussing it below.

-Vim, at first, and now NeoVim have formed the basis of my dream writing environment.
+At first Vim, and now NeoVim, have formed the basis of my dream writing environment.
 Who even dreams of their writing tools?
-Good question, I have no answers except to say that I do venture outside regularly to touch grass - don't worry.
+I have no answers except to say that I do venture outside regularly to touch grass and talk to people - don't worry.

 I wanted a writing tool that ticked these boxes: